rust-lang/rustc-dev-guide/src/tracing.md

-`rust.debug-logging=true` is turned on in bootstrap.toml (it is turned off by default), so if you don't see `DEBUG` logs, especially if you run the compiler with `RUSTC_LOG=rustc rustc some.rs` and only see `INFO` logs, make sure that `debug-logging=true` is turned on in your bootstrap.toml.
+`rust.debug-logging=true` is turned on in bootstrap.toml (it is turned off by default), so if you don't see `DEBUG` logs, especially if you run the compiler with `RUSTC_LOG=rustc rustc some.rs` and only see `INFO` logs, make sure that `rust.debug-logging=true` is turned on in your bootstrap.toml.

 ## Logging etiquette and conventions